Sammmy1036/PSU-Archive-Explorer/README.md

 New Features
 - Now exports ADX formats to WAV
 - Now reads/extracts archives which are identified as ADX instead of being read as null
+- Now analyzes ADX mappings file to determine the actual name of certain hashed ADX files
 - Now provides hints which will display if a file cannot be open and provides possible resolution
 - PSULib now supports raw byte reads